 At some stages of my life I needed very few things, and at other times I have needed more.
 Twice in my life I have made such major course corrections that I got rid of everything I owned and started again.
 But this wasn’t driven by the wish to consume less.
 It was in order to follow the integrity of my higher calling.

 Limiting the number of things we own in order to opt out of consumerism seems very admirable.
 But it misses the mark.
 It addresses the problem at the level of results rather than the cause.
 It does not take into account that we are spiritual beings incarnated in human bodies, and if each person were to follow their purpose, they would naturally have just the amount of things that they need and no more.

 Consumerism and materialism are, in fact, symptoms of how spiritually disconnected modern society has become.
 Limiting how many possessions people have in their homes is not a cure for that.

 There’s no quick fix for this situation, but there are ways to develop a more conscious relationship with your home environment and your possessions so that they can help rather than hinder you in your path.
-The first essential step is to clear any clutter you have.
+That’s a much wiser path.

 Copyright © Clear Space Living Ltd, 2019